Killing of Scott Guy: Defence

 King also said the police ignored other possible suspects and failed to investigate car tyre marks at the scene of the crime and the sighting of a mystery sedan on Aorangi Rd.
-He said that Police also failed to investigate an offender who had a history of shotgun crimes and had committed a string of local burglaries.
+He said Police also failed to investigate an offender who had a history of shotgun crimes and had committed a string of local burglaries.
 A cigarette packet found outside the house matched one stolen by the burglar with a history of shotgun crimes.
 Concerns were also raised about another man who came looking for Guy at his home a few days before his death.